iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 14.0.2

+- Adjusted Entrust HUD display to track Entrust based on when the Colure Active buff wears off the Entrusted player instead of an adjustable timer option.
+There is still a timer a little longer than the max Entrust duration possible running as a backup.
+- Removed the EntrustDuration Option.
+- Fixed an issue where the Luopan HP bar would occasionally extend across the screen for a brief moment when first cast.
+- Fixed a double activation of Entrust when activated through the AutoEntrust option.

-Version 14.0l.1
+Version 14.0.1
-- Fixed an issue with turning Debuff Notifications off causing an error
+- Fixed an issue with turning Debuff Notifications off causing an error.

 Version 14.0
 - Overhauled the HUD, REMOVING NEED FOR THE TEXT PLUGIN!
 Now uses the Windower text library.
 About time!